LSAT and GPA Questions:

 What are the minimum acceptance criteria for the Program?

 The Canadian & American Dual J.D.
 Program's Admissions Committee considers seven criteria - Grade Point Average and University Program; Work Experience; Community Involvement; Personal Accomplishments; Career Objectives; Personal Considerations; and Law School Admissions Test Score.

-Of these seven criteria, in reviewing applications, the Committee places greater weight on the applicants' Grade Point Average and Law School Admission Test Score.
+Of these seven criteria, the Committee places greater weight on the applicants' Grade Point Average and Law School Admission Test Score.